liangyouchen/htql/README.md

 # HTQL - the Hyper-Text Query Language

-Hyper-Text Query Language (HTQL) is a language for the querying and transformation of HTML, XML and plain text documents.
+The Hyper-Text Query Language (HTQL) is a language for the querying and transformation of HTML, XML and plain text documents.
 HTQL is developed in C++ with fast and efficient data extraction algorithms.
 HTQL can be used to:

 - Extract data from HTML pages
 - Retrieve HTML page through HTTP protocol